mongodb/docs/source/includes/overview-monitoring-agent-install.rst

 ..
-This is the Overview content for all the monitoring agent install tutorials.
+This is the Overview content for all the Monitoring Agent install tutorials.

 The MMS Monitoring Agent is a lightweight component that runs within your infrastructure, connects to your MongoDB processes, collects data about the